Vision-iOS/Documentation/README.md

   <img src="https://user-images.githubusercontent.com/22590804/116414550-da5b8d00-a838-11eb-9b24-37f437775b5f.jpg">
 </p>

-The header is structured through a coloring that allows the user to identify a group of tags in a simple and immediate way.
+The header is structured through a coloring that allows the user to identify a group of tags simply and immediately.
 Using the index, however, the user can scroll directly to the specific tag group.

 In this section, as already shown before, the *laws of the Gestalt* come into play.
 In particular, we can focus on:
 - Law of proximity: all tags defined by the appropriate header are identified as a single unit as they define the same set of tags starting with the same letter.
 - Law of similarity: each letter identifying the header is considered as a single unit that differentiates the subsets of tags.
-- Law of continuity of direction: the use of lines delimiting the surface that point towards the same direction more easily make up the sense of unity of the information being displayed.
+- Law of continuity of direction: the use of lines delimiting the surface that point towards the same direction more easily makes up the sense of unity of the information being displayed.

 By clicking on the name of a tag, the *Grid* interface is called, which contains the set of all images filtered for the chosen tag.